 PayPal is more convenient for me, and I’ve never run into any issues with cashing out.
 See screenshots below:

-Cash back apps are nothing new.
-But unlike Dosh, similar programs require you to do a little bit of work before you get your cash back.
-That said, some cash back apps have unique advantages that may make you want to give them a fair shake.
+Cash-back apps are nothing new.
+But unlike Dosh, other programs require you to do a lot more work before you get your cash back.
+But some cash-back apps have unique advantages that may be a better fit.

-Swagbucks works just like any other cash back app with the main difference being that it also allows you to earn free gifts and cash for the “everyday things you do online.”
-These “everyday things” include watching videos, shopping online, doing searches, answering surveys, and more.
+These include playing games, watching videos, shopping, doing searches, answering surveys, and more.
 You can earn points (referred to as “SBs”) to redeem for cash back by shopping online at over 1,500 retailers including Walmart, Starbucks, and Target.

-As the brand’s tagline states, InboxDollars is “the online rewards club that pays”!
-Since its launch in 2005, the rewards program has paid a total of $25 million to its members and counting.
+Since its launch in 2005, InboxDollars has paid a total of $25 million to its members and counting.

-Like every rewards program, Shopkick has its own rewards system.
+Like other cash back programs, Shopkick has its own rewards system.
 You buy an item from a store, scan a product, and you get “kicks” as a reward.
 The “kicks” you earn can be redeemed for gift cards or physical gifts.

 Is The Dosh App Safe?

-Judging from my own experience and the positive reviews of others, it’s safe to use Dosh.
-While the product is not perfect, multiple online sources and personal accounts can attest to the fact that the Dosh app is a legitimate business.
+Judging from my own experience and other positive reviews, it’s safe to use Dosh.
+While the product isn’t perfect, multiple online sources and personal accounts can attest that Dosh is a legitimate business.

-Still feeling concerned about linking your credit/debit card information with Dosh?
-If it makes you feel any better, Dosh doesn’t have the capacity to store your credit card information since all data is tokenized and vaulted using Braintree.
-Braintree is a division of PayPal, one of the most trusted payment platforms over the last two decades.
+Dosh doesn’t have the capacity to store your credit card information since all data is tokenized and vaulted using Braintree.
+Braintree is a division of PayPal, one of the most trusted payment platforms.

-If you’re the super paranoid type, then you’d sleep better knowing that all transactions taking place in the Dosh App are SSL encrypted, meaning that it’s highly unlikely that the data can be accessed by third parties.
+All transactions taking place in the Dosh App are SSL-encrypted, meaning that it’s highly unlikely that the data can be accessed by third parties.

 Drawbacks of Dosh

-As of this writing, the Dosh App is only available to those who are living in the United States.
-With Dosh’s growth, though, I wouldn’t be surprised to see international access opening up in the future.
+- It’s only available in the U.S. As of this review, the Dosh App is only available to those who are living in the United States.
+The company may expand to other countries in the future.

+- You can’t link credit cards you’re using on similar sites.
 Are you registered under the Yelp Cash Back program?
-You won’t be able to use Dosh then (with the same card, at least), as Dosh prohibits the use of cards that you are using on similar sites.
+If so, you won’t be able to use Dosh (with the same card, at least), as Dosh prohibits using cards on similar sites.

 What Are Some Participating Dosh Merchants?